nuwanwp/Certification/Manage Azure identities and governance.md

  - Group-based Entra ID licensing currently doesn't support groups that contain other groups (nested groups)
 - From Cross-tenant access settings, configure the Tenant restrictions settings - to specify which tenants users can access
 - External collaboration settings, configure the Collaboration restrictions settings - you can ensure that invitations can only be sent to users from that domain
+- Standard SKU Azure container registry doesnot support geo-replication. only the premium ones
+- By default, Azure applies a two-gate password reset policy for all administrator accounts.
+This two-gate policy requires two pieces of authentication data, such as an email address, authenticator app, or phone number, and does not permit the use of security questions for administrators.